 Scope: #21 & #22 are mentioned, as is the previous volume in general.

-Cooke, Jon B, and George Khoury.
+Cooke, Jon B., and George Khoury.
 “The Saga of the Swamp God.”
-Ed.
-Jon B Cooke and George Khoury.
-Swampmen: The Muck-Monsters and their Makers.
-Spec. issue of Comic Book Creator (2014): 132–149.
-Print.
+Swampmen: The Muck-Monsters and their Makers, special issue of Comic Book Creator, edited by Jon B. Cooke and George Khoury, no. 6, Nov.
+2014, pp. 132–149.

 The interview with Alan Moore includes information about his original proposal to editor Len Wein when offered the job as writer for Swamp Thing; the transition from Pasko’s run with issue #20, and the fan reaction to #21; how Moore worked with artists Bissette and Totleben; and explanations of the ideas behind several stories.
 Moore also talks about the romance and horror aspects of the series, and speaks more generally about writing, magic, and celebrity.